Saint Patrick’s Day: Origin, Traditions, and Facts

 Eating corned beef and cabbage

 During this day, corned beef and cabbage are popular choices.
-However, corned beef and cabbage is not a traditional dish in Ireland.
+However, corned beef and cabbage are not a traditional dish in Ireland.

 The majority of the country’s Irish immigrants settled in Massachusetts and New York after fleeing the Great Famine.
-They were shocked to discover that bacon was prohibitively expensive when they arrived in the United States.
-They began purchasing corned beef from Kosher butchers and substituting it for pork to save money.
+When they arrived in the United States, they were shocked to discover that bacon was prohibitively expensive.
+To save money, they began purchasing corned beef from Kosher butchers and substituting it for pork.
 Corned beef and cabbage became a popular dish because of this.
 March 17 is even designated as National Corned Beef and Cabbage Day.

 Saint Patrick’s Day in various places